 In the beginning, Dot’s house in Las Cruces, NM, served as the volunteer house and office for BSC.
 This house (now known as Janaan’s House) remains the volunteer house in Las Cruces; the BSC office in Las Cruces is now housed at Peace Lutheran Church.
-The El Paso house has changed addresses several times until 2009, when a generous donation from Dan Diemer allowed for the purchase of the home now known as Casa de Paz.
+The El Paso house changed addresses several times until 2009, when a generous donation from Dan Diemer allowed for the purchase of the home now known as Casa de Paz.

-Since 1997, more than 100 volunteers have served in the border region through Border Servant Corps; with as many as 18, and as few as 3, volunteers from year to year.
+Since 1997, more than 150 full-time volunteers have served in the border region through Border Servant Corps; with as many as 18, and as few as 3, volunteers from year to year.
 Each year, Border Servant Corps works with the community to do justice, love kindness, and walk humbly on the U.S./México border.

 The U.S. / México border is a unique space where cultures meet, collide, and mesh in an atmosphere of constant change.

-El Paso: El Paso-Ciudad Juárez, known as a Borderplex, is a binational metropolitan area on the border between México and the United States.
-More than 2.5 million people are estimated to live in this binational region and it is considered the largest area where the First World meets the Third World.
+El Paso: El Paso-Ciudad Juárez, known as a Borderplex, is a bi-national metropolitan area on the border between México and the United States.
+More than 2.5 million people are estimated to live in this region and it is considered the largest area where the First World meets the Third World.